Unicorn-Barf/Readme_Generator/README.md

 }
 ```

 As seen above, the `writeToFile()` function can easily create a .md file with the file name entered by the user.
 It uses the `generateMarkdown()` utility that was exported from utilities and imported into the index.js file.
-It seamlessly provides the generated markdown file to be written to a new file named by the user.
+It seamlessly provides the generated markdown file to be written to a new file named by the user in a separate folder called `draftReadme` to keep it from overwriting the project `REAME.md`.
 ​
 ### Continued development
 ​